razoumov/chapel/chapel.md

 **Exercise**: can anyone see a mistake here?

 **Answer**: it should be
-  forall (i,j) in nodeID.domain[1..n,1..n] do
+  forall (i,j) in Tnew.domain[1..n,1..n] do
 instead of
   forall (i,j) in mesh do
 as the last one will run only in parallel on threads on locale 0, whereas the former will run on multiple locales in parallel.

 This is the entire parallel solver!
-Note that we implemented an open boundary: T in "ghost zones" is always 0; let's calculate total T var total = + reduce T; // this does not work for some reason ...

-Let's add some printout and also compute the total energy on the mesh, by adding the following to our
+Note that we implemented an open boundary: T in "ghost zones" is always 0.
+Let's add some printout and also compute the total energy on the mesh, by adding the following to our code:
-code:

 ~~~
   writeln((step, T[n/2,n/2], T[2,2]));